-- Tackling Stress: 7 Ways to Protect Your Mental Health by Managing Stress
+- 7 Ways to Protect Your Mental Health by Managing Stress

-- A General Guide to Mental Health Awareness Month: Help for Students
+- A General Guide to Mental Health Awareness for Students

-- Mental Health: What It Is and How Students Can Find Help
+- Mental Health: What It Is and How You Can Find Help

 “Student depression and disengagement has been a big issue.
 They are on screens all day, and then to have to connect with me virtually seems like just one more chore.
 They are having a lot of trouble dreaming beyond their bedroom walls.”

 “One of the hardest things this year is managing the anxiety of student and parents.
 Nobody likes uncertainty, and COVID-19 made this year the year of unknowns and speculation.
 A lot of counselors felt like they were also psychologists this year!”